curi/websites/close-reading/atlas-shrugged-2.md

 “It” is Rearden Steel.
 The lights are “brilliant” (one of several positive, light-based English words, like “illuminating”), but the passengers aren’t interested.
 Lights are built for a human purpose; they aren’t a feature of empty plains; but still the passengers aren’t interested.

-Light enables human sight; seeing the world enables the human mind to understand it and take rational action (not automatically, one has to choose to see and to think).
+Light enables human sight; seeing the world enables the human mind to understand it and take rational action (though not automatically, since one has to choose to see and to think).
 Lights are an important enabler of steel mills, and of human minds, and these two facts are related.

 > the passengers saw distant structures under a faint, reddish glow in the sky; the glow moved in irregular spasms, as if the structures were **breathing**.